UmairMalik309/cfwheels/guides/README.md

 This command has the normal alias referenced above at `wheels g app-wizard` but it also has an additional alias at `wheels new` which is the command more prevalent in the Rails community.
 So the three commands `wheels generate app-wizard`, `wheels g app-wizard`, and `wheels new` all call the same functionality which guides the user though a set of menus, collecting details on how to configure the desired app.
 Once all the parameters have been gathered, this command actually calls the `wheels generate app` command to create the actual CFWheels application.
 {% endhint %}

-This getting started guide has taken you from the very beginning and gotten you to the point where you can go into any empty directory on your local development machine and start a CFWheels project by issuing a couple of CLI commands.
+This **Getting Started** guide has taken you from the very beginning and gotten you to the point where you can go into any empty directory on your local development machine and start a CFWheels project by issuing a couple of CLI commands.
 In later guides we'll explore these options further and see what else the CLI can do for us.